 The Operations Response Team will be led the Harbour Master/Marine Manager and will involve the named personnel below.
-A Marine Emergency Centre will be established in the Port Office.
+A Marine Emergency Centre will be established in the Grangemouth or at the Dundee Port Office if required.
 Should further response cells be required such as shoreline response centre, marine response centre, environmental group, these will located either in the Port Office or at another suitable building subject to the location and level of the incident.